barryclark/jekyll-now/_posts/lgl-guide.md

 As there aren't many resources on using the Large Graph Layout, I wanted to do a quick post on my tips for using the software.
 This post is meant to supplement the [main FAQ](http://www.opte.org/lgl/) and the

-The algorithm itself is described in the original paper, ["LGL: Creating a Map of Protein Function with an Algorithm for Visualizing Very Large Biological Networks"](http://www.marcottelab.org/paper-pdfs/jmb-lgl.pdf).
-Briefly, the algorithm first discovers disconnected clusters, and lays them out indidually.
-LGL works radially, where each cluster begins with a seed node, and new connections are added on spheres which are force directed out from the existing cluster.

 LGL is mainly maintained by Alex Adai, and the most recent version of the software can be cloned from the [Opte Project Github](https://github.com/TheOpteProject/LGL), with git clone https://github.com/TheOpteProject/LGL.git .